 The important points you need to look through before angling, depending on the season, are as follows:-

-- Summer-run steelheads are the most preferred as their metabolism is high during warm and comfortable water.
-They have more sexual aggression and mate well
+- Summer-run Steelhead are the most preferred as their metabolism is high during warm and comfortable water.
+They have more sexual aggression and are hard fighters!

-- Summer-run steelheads, however, do not fully mature before they have migrated from saltwater to freshwater
+- Summer-run steelhead, however, do not fully mature before they have migrated from saltwater to freshwater

 - Winter-run steelheads have limited spawn timing as they are not reproductive ready during that season

-- Various steelhead fishing reports suggest going for the summer-runs, hence more sought after as mentioned before
+- Various steelhead fishing reports suggest going for the summer-run Skamania Steelhead, hence more sought after as mentioned before

 Time management is the key to a good catch